paglaghoda/To-do-list/README.md

-# To-do-list
+#To-Do List Project:
-A simple to-do list created in WordPress using Elementor, FluentForms, ACF, SCF, And Crocoblock Jet Engine
+A simple to-do list built with WordPress, Elementor, FluentForms, ACF, SCF, and Crocoblock Jet Engine.

-ABOUT THE PROJECT:
-To-do List made using WordPress, Elmentor, FluentForms, ACF, SCF, and Crocoblock Jet Engine

-A SHORT NOTE:

-Hey Team,
+#About Me: Hi Team,

-About me:
-I am Omkar, from Odisha.
-I have been freelancing on Upwork since my Class 9 making WordPress, Webflow and Framer sites.
-I am also comfortable with almost any SaaS tool out there, be it Figma or Fillout, I adapt to new tools according to Situation.
+I’m Omkar from Odisha.
+I’ve been freelancing on Upwork since Class 9, creating websites using WordPress, Webflow, and Framer.
+I’m adept at mastering new SaaS tools as needed, whether it’s Figma, Fillout, or anything else that the situation demands.

-My Skillset:
+#My Skillset:
 — WordPress
 — Webflow
 — Framer
-— Literally everything else that I need to learn, I'll learn it, fast and with excellence

-Why me?
-I am learning Kotlin & CPP currently.
-I know professional communication, teamwork and most importantly how to tackle and solve a problem in the most efficient way.

-I may not good coded projects right now, but I promise to be the most hardworking & knowledgeable member of the club in a few months.

-And, I am fun!
+And anything else—I’m a fast learner and adapt quickly.

+#Why Me?
+Currently, I’m learning Kotlin and C++.
+I bring professional communication skills, a collaborative attitude, and an ability to efficiently solve problems.
+While I’m still building my coding expertise, I’m committed to becoming one of the most hardworking and knowledgeable members of any team within a short time.

+Oh, and I’m fun to work with!

-Thank you!
+Thank you,
 Omkar